Sospeter Ojaamong: Affairs and Scandals

 In 2014, Ojaamong was sued for failing to pay his child support.
 He was accused of sending messages with profane words to the mother, Njagi Nyaboke, of his out of wedlock children.
 The woman released a string of messages that showed the issue has been ongoing since 2011.
-However, this was not the first time was Ojaamong was having domestic issues, he was charged at the Makadara Law Courts on 31 October 2003 for assault on his then wife with whom he has since divorced resulting in a child custody battle.
+However, this was not the first time Ojaamong was having domestic issues, he was charged at the Makadara Law Courts on 31 October 2003 for assault on his then wife with whom he has since divorced resulting in a child custody battle.